-- 1. All new socially rented homes should be built to at least Building Regulations standard M4(2): Accessible and Adaptable Dwellings.
-Alternatively, the Lifetime Homes standard would also be acceptable. - 2.
-Developments of specialist housing for older and vulnerable people (whether new or conversions from other uses), including an extra care development, must be within walking distance, on a safe and level route or within easy reach by passenger transport, to village shops and services.
+- 1. Subject to commercial viability, socially rented homes should be built to at least Building Regulations standard M4(2): Accessible and Adaptable Dwellings. - 2.
+Wherever practicable, the delivery of specialist housing for older and vulnerable people (whether new or conversions from other uses), including an extra care development, should be within walking distance on a safe and level route or within easy reach by passenger transport, to village shops and services.
+Subject to commercial viability, the development of specialist housing for older and vulnerable people should be delivered to Building Regulations Standard M4(3).